Pupils in the metal workshop of a vocational training institution in Accra, Ghana

 Who are we working with?
 What implementing tools are available to us?

-The BMZ has mandated the following organisations to implement the Special Initiative on Training and Job Creation: Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), KfW Development Bank, the German Academic Exchange Service (DAAD), the Physikalisch-Technische Bundesanstalt (PTB) and the development agencies Foundation for Economic Development and Vocational Training (SEQUA) and Engagement Global – Service for Development Initiatives.
+The BMZ has mandated the following organisations to implement the Special Initiative on Training and Job Creation: Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), KfW Development Bank, the German Academic Exchange Service (DAAD), Physikalisch-Technische Bundesanstalt (PTB) and the development agencies sequa and Engagement Global – Service for Development Initiatives.

 In our efforts to create job and training opportunities, we work with not only businesses and investors but also higher education institutions, vocational training schools, business chambers and associations, and civil society organisations.

-Several programmes and partnerships help to make the special initiative a success.
-These include:
+Several programmes and partnerships help to make the special initiative a success:

-• Under its “Job partnerships and SME promotion” project, GIZ is supporting the implementation of the special initiative in various partner countries and is building relationships with its African partners.
+• With its project entitled “Job partnerships and promotion of small and medium-sized enterprises”, GIZ is supporting the implementation of the special initiative in various partner countries and is building relationships with its African partners.

 • The “develoPPP for jobs” programme aims specifically to encourage development partnerships between European and African businesses that will lead to the creation of new jobs.

-• The German Academic Exchange Service (DAAD) is running a “University-Business Partnerships” programme that supports practice- and work-oriented degree courses and exchange programmes in order to promote higher education in Africa.
+• The German Academic Exchange Service (DAAD) is running a University-to-Business Partnership Programme which supports practice- and work-oriented degree courses and exchange programmes in order to foster higher education in Africa.

-• SEQUA-supported partnerships with business chambers and associations as well as vocational training institutions are helping to ensure that workers are trained and upskilled in accordance with labour market needs, and seeking to strengthen Africa's small to medium-sized companies.
+• Through sequa-supported partnerships with business chambers and associations as well as vocational training institutions workers can be trained and upskilled in line with labour market needs and Africa's small to medium-sized companies can be strengthened.

-• And, finally, Engagement Global – Service for Development Initiatives is working with civil society organisations to implement projects and programmes designed to promote training and job creation.
+• And, finally, Engagement Global, too, is working with civil society organisations to implement projects and programmes designed to foster training and job creation.